Song-Xinyang/NPC_paper/README.md

-# NPC dual-virus MRI paper code
+# HBV modifies EBV-associated systemic risk refined by multimodal MRI in nasopharyngeal carcinoma code

 This repository contains the analysis code and trained model weights for the study: